ITMO-NSS-team/pytsbe/docs/README.md

 of experiment conditions and library parameters.

-The evaluation process is divided into two parts: running experiments and calculating metrics.
+The evaluation process is divided into two parts: running experiments and creating report (calculating metrics and display plots).
 During the first stage, csv files with model predictions are generated, as well as json files with `fit` and `predict` method execution times for each model / library.
 Once the experiments have been completed, the library